Giving-What-We-Can/givingwhatwecan-org-static/src/content/pages/get-involved/bequests.md

 *   restrict your donation to our recommended charities, whatever they are at the time of the bequest, (be sure to set out whether your donation should be split between them equally or at Giving What We Can’s discretion); or
 *   allow Giving What We Can to disburse the money to whichever charity or charities it deems would be most effective at the time of the bequest.

-* Although we have no plans for this to happen, it may be that in the future the Trust can no longer disburse money to all of its current charities.
-Therefore, if you specify particular charities to receive your donation, we recommend that you also set out alternative arrangements in case this ceases to be possible.
+<small>_* Although we have no plans for this to happen, it may be that in the future the Trust can no longer disburse money to all of its current charities.
+Therefore, if you specify particular charities to receive your donation, we recommend that you also set out alternative arrangements in case this ceases to be possible._</small>

 ## <a name="h.8lmznbpvnr6d"></a>General advice regarding bequests